IARPC Collaborations Mentorship Program: 2025-26 Session

 How Will I Get Placed in a Circle?

-Once the application period closes, the Secretariat will place people in groups of 4-5.
+Once the application period closes, participants will be placed in groups of 4-5.

 Depending on the number of people interested in the program, circles may be organized by general field (e.g., oceanography, social sciences, etc.), or may include a variety of fields and themes.